jacobocasado/blog/content/posts/firststeps.md

 The injector has the following phases:
 - It starts obtaining the XOR key from the resources section of the file.
 - Using this key to decrypt the string names of the API calls, uses the relevant API functions to obtain the PID from the process name specified as a variable.
-The process name is hardcoded into the program **as a real malware would do; otherwise, we would need to call this dropper with arguments somehow.** Notepad.exe was used as an example, but it could be performed with more common processes as explorer.exe.
-Just modify the process name variable.
+The process name is hardcoded into the program **as a real malware would do; otherwise, we would need to call this dropper with arguments (not a real case most of the time).** Notepad.exe was used as an example, but it could be performed with more common processes as explorer.exe.
+Just modify the process name variable inside the dropper.
 - The dropper allocates memory in **its own process space and stores the shellcode embedded as a resource in this memory region.
 Note that the shellcode is stored in this region but not executed, as this is an intermediate step to then move the shellcode to the target process.**
 - Using this obtained PID, the injector opens a handle to the process with the given PID and allocates memory space within the process region.
 The shellcode is then moved from the region that was previously created to this region.
-- A remote thread is started pointing to the remote memory region.
+- A remote thread pointing to the remote memory region containing the shellcode is started.

-The result is a thread in the remote process executing our shellcode, without Windows Defender noticing.
+The result is a thread in the remote process executing our shellcode.

 ## Evasion techniques
 Here is a detailed overview of each of the things I implemented in the program to make it stealthier, both statically and dinamically.
 Overall, I think that it is missing a lot of evasion techniques but as I repeated before, I am just learning slowly to know what I am exactly doing without copypasting.